 ADDYY INVESTOR NEWS: ROSEN, A GLOBALLY RESPECTED LAW FIRM, Encourages adidas AG Investors to Inquire About Securities Class Action Investigation – ADDYY, ADDDF

-WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of adidas AG (OTC: ADDYY, ADDDF) resulting from allegations that adidas may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of adidas AG ADDYY ADDDF))) resulting from allegations that adidas may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased adidas securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.